GUELIANEBelkacem/EtherealOpenCollective/README.md

 # Build Collective
 ## By GUELIANE Belkacem & LEE JaeSoo
+Welcome Welcome
-Welcome to the DAAR project.
-The idea will be to implement an OpenCollective competitor in a decentralized way, on Ethereum.
-This will have cool side effects, like not be forced to pay for servers.
+The idea will be to implement an OpenCollective competitor in a decentralized way, on the Ethereum blockchain.
+This will have cool side effects, like not be forced to pay for servers, instead, we will destroy every electrical grid on earth as well as keep the GPU manifacturers busy, in search for privacy, decentralization, freedom and hapiness, just like god intended !!!

 # Installation